-- All high school males, grades 9-12, are required to wear charcoal gray dress slacks (not pants).
-The gray dress slacks can be purchased at Mario's or any Walmart location. - All high school females, grades 9-12, are required to wear charcoal gray dress slacks (not pants) or the GPA plaid skirt.
-Dress slacks for girls and the plaid skirt can be purchased at Mario's. - High school students are not permitted to wear shorts.
+- All high school students (Grades 9-12) are required to wear either charcoal gray dress slacks (not pants) or the GPA plaid skirt.
+The gray dress slacks can be purchased at Mario's or any Walmart location.
+The GPA plaid skirt can also be purchased at Mario's. - High school students are not permitted to wear shorts.